 In the AAPA, after serving on a wide variety of committees of the House of Delegates, he was elected to the AAPA Board of Directors.
 On the Board, he chaired the External Affairs committee and served as the first chair of the committee on International Affairs.
 He was a major force in the development of AAPA policies related to the global development of the PA profession.
 His leadership in international development of the PA profession includes many countries and he has served as consultant on the PA profession to Great Britain, Taiwan, South Africa, the Netherlands, Canada, and Nigeria.
 He delivered the first commencement address for a PA program (the Netherlands) in Europe.
 He has participated in medical missions to Africa and his work with People to People International consisted of leadership of delegations to the People’s Republic of China, Brazil, and most recently Cuba.

 In 2004, Rohrs was elected President of the American Academy of Physician Assistants and also served as Chair of the Board of Directors.
-He serves on the PA Foundation Board and is currently President.
+He served on the PA Foundation Board and was its President for a time.
 He is the recipient of numerous awards including Maryland PA of the Year in 1987; the Maryland Academy of Physician Assistants Special Recognition Award; MAPA Service Award; and the MAPA Outstanding Service Award in 2009.
 He was named AAPA Outstanding PA of the Year in 2000 and earned distinction as a Distinguished Fellow of the AAPA in 2008.
 In 2015, he became the second PA to be awarded Senior Fellow of the Society for Hospital Medicine.

 Rohrs holds academic appointments on the faculties of the PA Programs at the Towson University/ Community College of Baltimore County PA Program where he also chairs its Advisory Committee.
 He also holds or has held adjunct faculty appointments at the George Washington University PA Program and the Philadelphia College of Osteopathic Medicine PA Program.
 He has served as clinical preceptor and guest lecturer for multiple PA programs.
 He serves as consultant to PA programs in development and Chaired the Self-Study re-accreditation committee at George Washington University.